USArmyResearchLab/ARL_Topologies/README.md

 	1. Create a build directory
 	2. Edit the file `cmake_script_config`
 		1. Change the paths to point toward the required libraries
-		2. Change the last argument to point towards the `src` directory of ARL_Topologies
+		2. Change the last argument to point towards the top level directory of ARL_Topologies
 		3. Edit the compilers if necessary
 		4. Edit the installation path
 		5. By default, ARL_Topologies compiles against MPI, this can be removed by deleting `-DUSE_MPI` from the configuration command
 	3. Run `cmake_script_config` in the build directory
 	4. Run `make`
 	5. Run `make install`
-3. Build the FEM objective function shared library
+3. By default, both Topologies main code and the FEM objective function will be built
-	1. Follow the same steps as above, but in the objective function directory
-	2. It is recommended that the same installation path is used for the FEM library and ARL_Topologies
-	3. Run `make test` to execute the unit tests
+	* Note that `fem_ofv` may be moved and compiled separately, though in this case the CMake variable `TOPOLOGIES_ROOT` must be set to the directory containing the topologies installation and source files
 4. Test the installation
 	1. After installing the FEM library, if desired, run `make test` in the ARL_Topologies build directory
 	* Note that all tests may take up to 5 minutes to complete